wolfes/tabspire/README.md

 	"t d name"
 - Default Behavior -?- Open from bookmarked, history, ...?
 - Paste current window's tab urls into notification.

+- Remember last 5 commands for each command type that makes sense.
+-- Suggest these commands when user begins "t o"

 - Assign bookmarklets to be run on tabname's opening.